You have not accepted cookies yet

 The impact

-Located at the heart of the Belgian and European road network, the R0 is an important economic hub used daily by people commuting to work, while it is also a major route for international freight traffic, with more than 100,000 vehicles using the road per day.
-This redevelopment gives the Ring a new lease of life and prepares Brussels for the traffic of tomorrow.
+The R0, as the beating heart of the Belgian and European road network, is an important economic hub where people pass by daily on their way to work and a key axis for international freight traffic.
+Annually, it accommodates more than 100,000 vehicles.
+The redesign breathes new life into the Ring and prepares Brussels for the traffic of tomorrow.

 Used capabilities